• Skip to primary navigation

 Homemade Chocolate Fudge

-This old fashioned homemade fudge is the best easy chocolate fudge recipe you'll ever find!
-Perfect from Christmas or just because, it's made with dark chocolate and marshmallows for a smooth and creamy texture that the whole family will love!
+This old-fashioned homemade fudge is the best easy chocolate fudge recipe you’ll ever find!
+Perfect for Christmas or just because, it’s made with dark chocolate and marshmallows for a smooth and creamy texture that the whole family will love!

-Every year since I was three years old I've made this fudge recipe, the one my grandfather taught me when I was little.
+Every year since I was three years old, I’ve made this fudge recipe during the Christmas season, the one my grandfather taught me when I was little.
 He taught me the secret to perfect, creamy, smooth fudge.

-Every year I would stand over a boiling pot of sugar and watch my grandfather patiently stir the sugar, butter, and milk to silky perfection, occasionally taking my turn.
+Every year, I would stand over the boiling pot of ingredients and watch my grandfather patiently stir the sugar, butter, and milk to silky perfection, occasionally taking my turn.

-Every year until he passed away, just 3 years ago.
+Every year until he passed away in 2015.
 And even though he’s not here anymore, the tradition lives on.

 young boy making homemade fudge on the stove

-Now, I get to stand shoulder to shoulder with his namesake, my 3 year old son, and continue this sweet (pun intended) tradition!
+Now, I get to stand shoulder to shoulder with his namesake, my son, and continue this sweet (pun intended) tradition!

 What a blessing!
 I hope you enjoy this homemade fudge recipe as much as we do!